mirandaconrado/product-iterator/README.md

 This container is designed to be used like any other, making it very easy for the user.
 Only a constant iterator is provided, as a modifiable one doesn't make much sense to me.
-The iterator's value is a tuple, so it can be accessed as `std::get<N>(*it)`.
+The iterator's value is a tuple, so its values can be accessed as `std::get<N>(*it)`.
 However, due to some details to support range-based for, getting the whole tuple is more expensive and an alternative (and more preferable) accessor `it.get<N>()` is provided.